Answers to Frequently Asked Questions

 Have you ever wondered about the Grace Lutheran Church Foundation and how it works?
 Perhaps the questions and answers below will help you become more familiar with the Foundation who’s purpose is to encourage bequests and gifts which benefit Grace Evangelical Lutheran Church and which further its religious and benevolent purposes.

 The Foundation's Articles of Incorporation specify that Foundation cash assets must be invested through a bank trust department licensed to do business in Oregon.
-The Foundation selected Union Bank of California to manage 99% of the money in the Foundation.
+Initially, the Foundation selected Union Bank of California to manage the money in the Foundation.
+In 2007 the Foundation felt it was time to select a new financial institution.
+The Board selected the ELCA Endowment Fund Pool Fund "A" (EFPT-A).
+The transfer occurred in January 2008.
 The money is invested in a variety of mutual funds, bonds and cash to optimize growth.
-The other 1% is kept in cash accounts at a local bank to facilitate distribution of money.
+A small amount is kept in cash accounts at a local bank to facilitate distribution of money.

 As the market fluctuates, so does the market value of the Foundation’s investments.